 To secure the traffic to your Lansweeper web console, it is recommended to enable SSL and use an SSL certificate from a trusted Certificate Authority.
 If you installed Lansweeper on IIS Server, the web console will be installed by default under HTTP.
-You can customize your SSL setup however, by choosing a custom HTTPS port, setting up a custom certificate and forcing HTTPS to be used.
+You can customize your SSL setup however, by choosing a custom HTTPS port and setting up a custom certificate.

 The steps below describe how to enable SSL in IIS Server.